-This course builds and expands upon the principles and concepts introduced in Accounting Principles 30S, Students will explore adjusting entries, merchandise purchases and sales, merchandise payments and receipts, merchandise inventory, special transactions, analyzing and interpreting corporate financial statements.
+This course builds and expands upon the principles and concepts introduced in Accounting Principles 30S.
+Students will explore adjusting entries, merchandise purchases and sales, merchandise inventory, special transactions, analyzing and interpreting corporate financial statements.
 Students will also use a computerized accounting program and Excel spreadsheets to prepare statements and schedules.